 Sandee’s Asian Chicken Cabbage Salad

-When people swooned over my sister Sandee’s Asian Chicken Cabbage Salad, I adapted it into a low-carb version of this tasty salad!
+When people swooned over my sister Sandee’s Asian Chicken Cabbage Salad, I adapted her recipe into a low-carb version of this tasty salad!
+And if you like chicken and cabbage and Asian flavors, you’re going to love this salad too!

 PIN the Asian Chicken Cabbage Salad salad to try it later!

-A few years ago I shared my photos for Super Bowl Party Food, and right away people started requesting the recipe for my sister Sandee’s Asian Chicken Cabbage Salad.
+Years ago my sister Sandee brought this Asian Chicken Cabbage Salad to our family Super Bowl party, and right away people wanted the recipe.
 So Sandee gave me the recipe over the phone, and then I made a low-carb version using all cabbage (no carrots), omitting the crunchy ramen noodles, and using sweetener instead of sugar.

 What ingredients do you need for this recipe?